Mannu Singh, Vice-President, Tata Teleservices

 SMEs becoming digitally agile

-Hybrid working models are set to gain more prominence in the coming times due to rising demand of user flexibility and organisations will accelerate adoption of cloud communications to fulfil their collaborative work requirements across geographies.
+Hybrid working models are set to gain more prominence in the coming times due to the rising demand for user flexibility.
+Organisations will accelerate the adoption of cloud communications to fulfil their collaborative work requirements across geographies.
 SMEs have become aware of the importance of solid enterprise communication processes for seamless operations, business continuity and growth.

 AI, ML and data analytics to gain prominence

-Emerging, new-age technologies such as artificial intelligence (AI), machine learning (ML) and data analytics registered an increase in popularity and acceptance owing to huge benefits they brought to enterprises.
-In addition to enhancing agility, competitiveness, and growth prospects, they also helped businesses to improve their services, products and customer engagements.
+Emerging new-age technologies such as artificial intelligence (AI), machine learning (ML) and data analytics registered an increase in popularity and acceptance owing to the huge benefits they brought to enterprises.
+In addition to enhancing agility, competitiveness and growth prospects, they helped businesses improve their services, products and customer engagement.

 Growing importance of data protection, privacy and cybersecurity

-As a majority of the employees are operating in hybrid setups with constant sharing of data online, the importance of having a secured network system with robust end-point security, email security in place is becoming more prominent to combat network-related threats.
-The SMEs will keep on with their efforts of building a secured workplace to not only push away the risks but also stay safe with the evolving nature of complex malware.
+SMEs will continue with their efforts of building a secured workplace to not only counter risks but also stay safe with the evolving nature of complex malware.

 Conclusion

-SMEs being one of the key growth engines of the country’s economy have embarked on the path of resiliency due to aggressive tech adoption.
-As our economy continues to grow stronger the responsibilities and contribution of SMEs enterprises will increase tremendously.
-Undoubtedly, smart tech integration in their DNA will support them and will also boost their efficiency, productivity, and strength to positively influence innovation.
+SMEs, being one of the key growth engines of the economy, have embarked on the path of resiliency due to aggressive tech adoption.
+As the economy continues to grow stronger, the responsibilities and contribution of SMEs will increase tremendously.
+Undoubtedly, smart tech integration in their DNA will support them and also boost their efficiency, productivity and strength to positively influence innovation.